pietroferraiuolo/labott/opticalib/core/_configurations/DOCS.md

 - Pietro Ferraiuolo : written in 2025 (pietro.ferraiuolo@inaf.it)

 ### General description
-The `configuration.yaml` is, as the name suggests, a configuration file for the optimal functioning of the `AOPTICS` python package, which, as of version `0.5.0`, includes four main sections:
+The `configuration.yaml` is, as the name suggests, a configuration file for the optimal functioning of the `OptiCalib` python package, which, as of version `0.5.0`, includes four main sections:

 - [System](#system-section)
 - [Devices](#devices-section)